-- 7.24 In order to comply with the requirements of the Supplementary Planning Guidance, the developer is required to enter into a section 106 obligation to secure the following financial contributions and obligations: - A financial contribution towards off-site Public Open Space £97,403.46 - A student management scheme, which shall include a restriction on car usage - 7.25 The Public Open Space contribution is based on the formula within the Council's Open Space Supplementary Planning Guidance.
-This would be directed towards the improvement of play facilities at the Queens Walk recreation ground and Victoria Embankment, which are both areas of public open space readily accessible to the residents of this development. - 7.26 It is confirmed that the Section 106 obligation(s) sought would not exceed the permissible number of obligations according to the Regulation 123 (3) Community Infrastructure Levy Regulations 2010.
+- 7.28 In order to comply with the requirements of the Supplementary Planning Guidance, the developer is required to enter into a section 106 obligation to secure the following financial contributions and obligations: - A financial contribution towards off-site Public Open Space £97,403.46 - A student management scheme (see paragraph 7.22), which shall include a restriction on car usage - 7.29 The Public Open Space contribution is based on the formula within the Council's Open Space Supplementary Planning Guidance.
+This would be directed towards the improvement of play facilities at the Queens Walk recreation ground and Victoria Embankment, which are both areas of public open space readily accessible to the residents of this development. - 7.30 It is confirmed that Regulation 122(2) Community Infrastructure Levy Regulations 2010 is complied with, in that the planning obligation sought is (a) necessary to make the development acceptable in planning terms, (b) directly related to the development and (c) fairly and reasonably related in scale and kind to the development. - 7.31 It is also confirmed that the Section 106 obligation(s) sought would not exceed the permissible number of obligations according to the Regulation 123 (3) Community Infrastructure Levy Regulations 2010.